 People can get it from family, pets (dogs and cats) and other animals (pigs and cows).
 Swine have been the vectors of spread in Norway (Pubmed).
 Cows (with mastitis and as a source for meat) may be a source of MRSA in Japan (PubMed).
 And rats (PubMed); it killed Willard.

 The nose is way over-rated as a place to find the new colonization of MRSA (see below).
-It is more likely to be found in the retropharynx (PubMed) or the intestines (PubMed), so a bit of mupirocin in the nose is a waste of time.
+It is more likely to be found in the retropharynx (PubMed) or the intestines (PubMed), so a bit of mupirocin in the nose by itself may be a waste of time.
 Besides which, mupirocin resistance is increasing and almost 10% (PubMed).

 But if colonized there is a 20x higher risk of bacteremia compared with non-colonized (Pubmed).